Pictures of a Fleeting World |

 You describe the once in medium video clearly as having the same role as internet today: a modern, fast means of communication with a socially explosive potential.

-Already with Brecht and Benjamin there was always talk of using the contemporary technology for political development.
+Already with Brecht and Benjamin there was always talk of using contemporary technology for political development.
 At the beginning of the seventies when we started working with video, it was definitely the medium for artistic and political reform.
 The medium of the moment always initially appears on the scene as an unoccupied field, automatically acting like a magnet for political groups and artists of course.

-In the sequence “World experience” you are actually collecting world-pictures on the Gulf war, Tienanmen and Tschnernobyl.
+In the sequence “World experience” you are actually collecting world-pictures on the Gulf war, Tienanmen and Tschernobyl.
 It’s about the question of how events can disappear behind pictures.
 A “good” picture can simply dissolve the complexity of the matter, the existence of a picture can hinder one’s perception of something.

 I experienced this in a very strange way with the terror attack of the 11.
 September.
-The pictures of the Twin Towers collapsing now seems peculiarly historic.
+The pictures of the Twin Towers collapsing now seem peculiarly historic.
 I had such diverse perceptions of it: In the first week the pictures had a totally different context to now where they are far more emotional and frightening for me.
 To start with the pictures weren’t nearly as threatening as they seem now, perhaps due to the extreme suppression of reality.
 It’s almost as if the pictures have now caught up with me, as if I can only now begin to grasp their real meaning.
 The constant repetition of the scenes initially made this impossible.

 “Pictures of happiness” is the title, almost in antipathy, of the very next episode.